-The new CCTV system has proved to be very cost-effective, with an upgrade process that was able to utilise the existing cameras.
-In addition, it was purchased out of operating budget so did not demand capital expenditure at a time of stringent cost-cutting.
+The new CCTV system has proved to be very cost-effective, with an upgrade process that could utilise the existing cameras.
+In addition, it was purchased out of operating budget, so it did not demand capital expenditure at a time of stringent cost-cutting.

-The project was completed ahead of time – within two years not three as originally planned – and retaining the existing cameras saved money.
+The project was completed within two years, not three as initially planned – and retaining the existing cameras saved money.

-The system’s ability to quickly pinpoint time and images has reduced the time taken by police to retrieve critical CCTV video evidence, who can now view images within minutes and not days – as before.
-Since they require 500 – 1000 pieces of CCTV footage per week.
-This has resulted in a huge time saving.
+The system’s ability to quickly pinpoint time and images has reduced the time taken by Police to retrieve critical CCTV video evidence, who can now view images within minutes and not days – as before.
+Since they require 500 – 1000 CCTV footage per week, this has resulted in substantial time-saving.

-Each computer can print images directly onto a DVD for use as evidence and, as the CCTV Control Room is open 24/7; the Police can come in at any time to view or collect footage.
-The system is so efficient and easy to use that, if the Police wish to target an area on a certain night, they can control the process from the CCTV Control Room.
+Each computer can print images directly onto a DVD for use as evidence and, as the CCTV Control Room is open 24/7, the Police can come in at any time to view or collect footage.
+In addition, the system is so efficient and easy to use that if the Police wish to target an area on a particular night, they can control the process from the CCTV Control Room.

 The new system also provides an audit trail of all operator actions.
-Recordings can be copied onto three duplicate DVDs using an evidentially sound process acceptable for use within the Criminal Justice System.
-Each DVD is printed with a title including a unique reference number.
+Recordings can be copied onto three duplicate DVDs using an evidentially sound process acceptable within the Criminal Justice System.
+Each DVD is printed with a title, including a unique reference number.

 The efficiency of the Council’s service to other authorities (such as Trading Standards) has also been greatly improved.
-As a result of the project, a number of crimes (from theft to anti-social behaviour) have been detected and arrests made.
+As a result of the project, several crimes (from theft to anti-social behaviour) have been detected, and arrests made.

 “ClearView was very supportive throughout the design and installation process.
-The upgrade of the Council’s CCTV network has seen a significant improvement in ease of operation and the quality of CCTV evidence produced.”
+As a result, the upgrade of the Council’s CCTV network has seen a significant improvement in ease of operation, and the quality of CCTV evidence produced.”

 Gary Weatherley, CCTV Manager, Thurrock Council